-Man suspected in parcel bombs case arrested in Florida
+Florida man arrested in probe of bombs mailed to Trump critics

 PLANTATION, Fl.
-(Reuters) - FBI agents arrested a man in Florida on Friday suspected of sending at least a dozen parcel bombs to high-profile critics of U.S. President Donald Trump days ahead of congressional elections, authorities said.
+(Reuters) - FBI agents arrested a 56-year-old man in Florida on Friday suspected of sending more than a dozen parcel bombs to high-profile critics of U.S. President Donald Trump days ahead of congressional elections, authorities said.

+Agents who took Cesar Sayoc into custody in Plantation, near Fort Lauderdale, also hauled away a white van that was plastered with pro-Trump stickers, the slogan “CNN SUCKS” and images of Democratic figures with red crosshairs over their faces.

-Two federal law enforcement officials named the suspect as Cesar Sayoc, 56.
-Two witnesses told Reuters they heard a loud blast as he was taken into custody in the parking lot of an AutoZone store in Plantation, near Fort Lauderdale.
+A federal law enforcement source said the van belonged to Sayoc.
+Two witnesses told Reuters they heard a loud blast as he was detained in the parking lot of an AutoZone store.
+Justice Department officials were due to hold a news conference at 2:30 p.m.
+EDT.
+(1830 GMT).

-Announcing the arrest to a cheering audience at the White House, Trump said such “terrorizing acts” were despicable and had no place in the United States.
+Announcing the Federal Bureau of Investigation arrest to a cheering audience at the White House, Trump said such “terrorizing acts” were despicable and had no place in the United States.

 “We must never allow political violence to take root in America - cannot let it happen,” Trump said.
 “And I’m committed to doing everything in my power as president to stop it and to stop it now.”